detectRecog/CCPD/README.md

 Images in CCPD-Base is split to train/val set.
 Sub-datasets (CCPD-DB, CCPD-Blur, CCPD-FN, CCPD-Rotate, CCPD-Tilt, CCPD-Challenge) in CCPD are exploited for test.

 ### metric
 As each image in CCPD contains only a single license plate (LP).
 Therefore, we do not consider recall and concerntrate on precision.
+Detectors are allowed to predict only one bounding box for each image.

 - Detection.
 For each image, the detector outputs only one bounding box.
 The bounding box is considered to be correct if and only if its IoU with the ground truth bounding box is more than 70% (IoU > 0.7).
 Also, we compute AP on the test set.